 Pump Priming Grants

-Public Engagement Small Grants (currently open for applications)
+Public Engagement Small Grants

 The scheme offers grants of up to £1,000 each year for staff and research degree students to undertake a public engagement project linked to their research.
 See the Small Grants page for more details on how and when to apply.